ryantd42/NY-Legislative-Git/2023/S7555A-2023/bill.md

  approval  by the Nassau county legislature, may grant exemption from all taxation and make appropriate corrections to the subject roll.
+If  such exemption  is  granted and such organization, therefore, shall have paid

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD09999-05-4
+ S. 7555--A  2

-If  such exemption  is  granted and such organization, therefore, shall have paid any tax with respect to the subject roll, the applicable governing  body or tax department may, in its sole discretion, provide for the refund of the  taxes  paid, along with any fines or penalties paid, and cancel any taxes, fines, penalties, interest, or tax liens remaining unpaid.
+ any tax with respect to the subject roll, the applicable governing  body or tax department may, in its sole discretion, provide for the refund of the  taxes  paid, along with any fines or penalties paid, and cancel any taxes, fines, penalties, interest, or tax liens remaining unpaid.
   § 2.
 This act shall take effect immediately.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD09999-03-3